smaclell/smaclell.github.io/_drafts/code-least-privelege..md

 Doing work in classes can get complicated.
 I looked through a whole bunch of our code and found we often use private methods for doing little bits of work.

-We had worker classes which would process queued work then send callbacks.
+We had worker classes for processing queued work and then send callbacks indicating the work is done or failed.
 Within the class there was a handy method for sending callbacks.
-It used other classes to do the real heavy lifting.
-The helpers method would format the callback url and other parameters.
+The helpers method would format the callback url and other parameters then use other classes for actually sending the callback.

 {% highlight csharp %}
 public class Worker {